binance-exchange/binance-official-api-docs/web-socket-streams.md

 * Combined stream events are wrapped as follows: **{"stream":"\<streamName\>","data":\<rawPayload\>}**
 * All symbols for streams are **lowercase**
 * A single connection to **stream.binance.com** is only valid for 24 hours; expect to be disconnected at the 24 hour mark
+* The websocket server will send a `ping frame` every 3 minutes.
+If the websocket server does not receive a `pong frame` back from the connection within a 10 minute period, the connection will be disconnected.
+Unsolicited `pong frames` are allowed.

 # Detailed Stream information
 ## Aggregate Trade Streams